ryyHardy/ryyHardy/README.md

 </div>

 # What's good!
 I'm Ryan :dna:
 I'm a rising 4th year student at Michigan State University and an aspring full-stack web developer.
-I am a detail-oriented thinker who is very emotionally attached to my work, which can be both a blessing and a curse (as shown by all the unfinished projects 😅).
-Still, I just enjoy the process of implementing my ideas, wherever it goes.
-I am a hungry learner and I stay busy putting new things in my brain (may have worded that weirdly).
+I am a detail-oriented thinker who is very emotionally attached to my projects, sometimes to a fault.
+I enjoy the process of seeing my ideas through, and I am hungry to learn everything I can along the way.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ryyHardy)](https://github.com/anuraghazra/github-readme-stats)